-August 11, 2020: The FDA is providing an update on the adverse event information from the first monthly spreadsheet Bayer is required to submit as outlined in the April 24, 2020 variance from MDR reporting requirements.
-As stated there, the FDA requires Bayer to process all reportable adverse events it becomes aware of in social media information in connection with litigation within one year of the date of the variance, unless an extension is granted.
+January 11, 2020: The FDA posted the sixth spreadsheet of reportable adverse events that Bayer is required to submit as outlined in the April 24, 2020 variance from MDR reporting requirements.
+As stated there, the FDA requires Bayer to process all reportable adverse events it becomes aware of in social media in connection with litigation within one year of the date of the variance, unless an extension is granted.
 The variance is limited to MDR-reportable events for Essure that Bayer is or becomes aware of for the period between November 2016 through November 2020.

-Today, the FDA posted the first spreadsheet of reportable adverse events from Bayer under the variance.
-The first spreadsheet included a total of 1453 reportable events with the following report type: 53 death reports, 1376 serious injury reports, and 24 malfunction reports.
+December 7, 2020: Bayer posted the first quarterly analysis report of the adverse event information included in the first three variance reporting spreadsheets for the reporting time period of June 2020 through August 2020.
+The first quarterly analysis report includes a total of 7,509 reportable events with the following report type: 7,332 serious injury reports, 104 malfunction reports, and 73 death reports.
 Reports do not necessarily represent unique cases, but rather events identified in comment threads from social media posts, sometimes by the same individual.
-Among the specific event descriptions reported are pain, pregnancy, foreign body/device fragment in patient, and perforation.
-The majority of reports (80%) in the spreadsheet are related to potential device removal which is consistent with the MDRs for Essure since 2017.
-For the 53 death reports, the social media posting dates provided range from the year 2013 to 2019, but none of the death reports provide dates for the reported death events.
+The most common patient problems reported were pain, perforation, foreign body/device fragment in patient, pregnancy (including ectopic), and heavier periods (menses/hemorrhage).
+The majority of reports (86%) are related to potential device removal which is consistent with the MDRs for Essure since 2017.
+For the 73 death reports, the social media posting dates (when provided) ranged from the year 2013 to 2019.
+Only one death report provided a date for a reported death event in 2012.
 Based on the limited information in the event descriptions for the reports and the nature of the information, it is difficult to identify duplicate reports within the spreadsheet of events, as well as duplicate reports previously submitted to the FDA.
 The limited information prevents the ability to draw any conclusions as to whether the device, or its removal, caused or contributed to any of the reported deaths or other events in the reports.

 The FDA relies on adverse event and product problem reports, FDA-mandated postmarket studies, and published literature to monitor the safety and effectiveness of medical devices.
 The FDA reviews the available information about Essure and the experiences of patients who have or had Essure implants.
 This includes experiences of patients who had positive outcomes with Essure as well as those who experienced problems.